bacnguyencong/CytoDMLMJ/experiments/Application_1+Dataset_1/README.md

 the target community (10 microbial populations).
 Each row represents the results with respect to different values of ``T`` (number of microbial populations that was used to perform DMLMJ), which is increased from 2 to 10.
 - ``unsupervised.txt``: This corresponds the transfer DMLMJ settings.
 DMLMJ was applied using microbial populations of which none were part of the target communities.
 As the target communities contained ten bacterial populations, the remaining populations were used to determine the distance metric through DMLMJ for ``T`` from 2 to 10.

-We repeat the experiment 10 times to avoid the effect of randomness (in total 90 rows for each file).
+10 different communities were created for a different species richness to avoid the effect of randomness (in total 90 rows for each file).

-##### 2. Experiments on the transformed data
+##### 2. Experiments using the full transformed dataset
 The results of ``k``-NN classification on data transformed by ``f(x)=asinh(x)``.
 Within the Malab console, run the following command
 ```matlab
 runExps(1)